An over the bridge crane (OTBC) runs on a runway system that is elevated and tends to follow the span of the building. It has a hook motion of three

 Types of Over the Bridge Crane

 The main difference between double and single girder cranes is their hook (which controls the height that your load can be lifted.
 This is the area that double girder cranes dominate.
 They have a lift height that is 18-36 inches higher than the single girder.
-The reason their lift is so much more effective is because they have a hoist which is added between the cross girders, whereas on the single girder crane the cross girders are underneath.
+The reason their lift is so much more effective is

 There are also Electric Overhead Cranes (EOT).
 These cranes, simply put, are exactly like non-electric cranes but are run by electronic devices.
 They are often built specifically for the customer, based on industry and location-based needs.
 Since each industry has its own set of requirements, they require different technologies.
 Some industries include: construction companies who have to move materials, production halls, assembly lines, storage areas, and even power stations use overhead cranes and hoists.